We made it. It wasn’t pretty. It wasn’t organized. It wasn’t orderly. And it certainly wasn’t easy, but we did it.

 I am clothed with strength and dignity.
 And I laugh without fear of the future.

 How will you react when your plans of a perfect life come crumbling down?
 With anger, frustration, fear, resentment?
 You don’t have to.
 No one has to.
 Whether married, single, divorced, widowed – you are not alone.
 Jesus loves us all.
 And He is with us every step of the way.
-So, instead of freaking out during your next battle, (because it’s probably coming sooner than you think) listen to that soft quite voice.
+So, instead of freaking out during your next battle, (because it’s probably coming sooner than you think) listen to that soft quiet voice.
 After all – it’s His plan, isn’t it?